16 May 2025, last revised 28 Oct 2025

 - S in CONTENTS under G in BOTTLING

-- this example has an A B Co. date code: 22 S 1
+- back heel has A B Co. date code 22 S 1

 - different plate from abm-93